Approved June 7, 2021

 than sixty (60) days before such meeting.

-place or places, within or without the State of Minnesota.
+place or places, or within a virtual meeting environment within or without the State of Minnesota.

 6.1 Dues.
 Membership dues shall be established by the Board

-of Directors for Active, Student, and Corporate Members, which shall
+of Directors for Individual, Student, and Corporate Members, which shall

 be paid annually at the time established by the Board of Directors.